guillaumearm/SPT_CustomQuests/README.md

 - Custom quest image
 - Mission type `Kill` improvements: weapon restrictions, equipment restrictions
 - Mission restriction: only on night
+- New mission type: `WeaponAssembly` (allow to create gunsmith missions)

 If you have some ideas to improve the mod, you can create an issue on github (or comment on the hub) ;-)